Sony Pictures Television: History

-On January 19, 2012, SPT acquired Dolphin Broadcast Services Ltd. and merged it into its existing UK networks business.
-SPT also took a majority stake in Dolphin's advertising sales business.
-On March 1, 2012, SPT acquired a majority stake in UK independent production company Silver River Productions.
+On January 19, 2012, Sony Pictures Television acquired Dolphin Broadcast Services Ltd. and merged it into its existing British networks business.
+They also took a majority stake in Dolphin's advertising sales business.
+On March 1, 2012, Sony Pictures Television acquired a majority stake in UK independent production company Silver River Productions.
 On May 31, SPT launched Sony Movie Channel and AXN in Canada in partnership with Hollywood Suite.
 Two of Hollywood Suite's networks: Hollywood Festival re-launched as Sony Movie Channel and Hollywood Storm as AXN Movies on September 4, 2012.

-On August 23, 2012, SPT acquired a majority stake in Left Bank Pictures, a UK production company founded by Andy Harries, Francis Hopkinson, and Marigo Kehoe.
+On August 23 2012, Sony Pictures Television had announced they've acquired a majority stake of British independent television production company Left Bank Pictures, a UK production company founded by Andy Harries, Francis Hopkinson, and Marigo Kehoe, the acquisition expanded Sony Pictures Television's British television production operations and marked its entry into the British scripted television production industry with as the former started distributed Left Bank Pictures' future television content worldwide.

 On August 22, 2013, Sony Pictures Television acquired a majority stake in Simon Andrae's new production company Scarlet Media.
-However, two months later, Andrae dropped his plans for Scarlet and was tapped to become executive vice-president of alternative entertainment for Fox.
+However, two months later, Andrae dropped his plans for Scarlet and was appointed to become executive vice-president of alternative entertainment for Fox.
 On December 16, 2013, Tuvalu Media joined forces with financing firm Karmign and acquired SPT's 60% stakes to regain independence.
 SPT acquired 60% in Tuvalu in 2008.

 On June 26, 2014, SPT announced the decision to acquire CSC Media Group including 16 of its cable channels. the deal closed on August 15, 2014.
-On November 6, 2014, Daisy Goodwin stepped down from Silver River Productions amid Sony's restructuring.
+On November 6, 2014, Daisy Goodwin resigned from Silver River Productions amid Sony's restructuring.
 The studio had restructured its operations to SPT's streamline operations.
 She was less active in her production company and had been focusing on her books.

-On December 1, 2014, SPT acquired Australian drama production company, Playmaker Media.
+On December 1, 2014, Sony Pictures Television acquired Sydney-based Australian independent drama production company Playmaker Media, expanding the former's international television production operations and gave the American studio their own Australian production unit with Playmaker Media co-founders and managing directors David Taylor and David Maher continuing to lead the acquired scripted programming production company as Sony Pictures Television started distributing Playmaker Media's future programmes internationally.

 On July 26, 2014, Liberty Global announced that it had put Film1 up for sale.
 Liberty Global agreed to sell Film1 to Sony Pictures Television on March 27, 2015.
 The sale was completed on July 21, 2015.

 On May 28, 2015, TriStar Television was re-launched as a boutique production label for Sony Pictures Television.
 The first new series was Good Girls Revolt and was piloted for Amazon Prime Video.